ryanwarrick/zaphod_ansible/README.md

 [![code with hearth by ryanwarrick](https://img.shields.io/badge/%3C%2F%3E%20with%20%E2%99%A5%20by-ryanwarrick-ff1414.svg?style=flat-square)](https://github.com/ryanwarrick)

 # Summary
-This project is designed as a deployment automation tool for use with the web app I built, [Zaphod](https://github.com/ryanwarrick/zaphod).
+Zaphod_Ansible is a configuration and deployment automation tool.
+It is designed as a companion to [Zaphod](https://github.com/ryanwarrick/zaphod), a website I built with Python Flask.

 ## Initial Problem
-Like most apps, Zaphod requires a set of system dependencies and a specific environment configuration in order to run in production.
-The major dependencies are: [Python](https://www.python.org/), [Flask](https://flask.palletsprojects.com/) (Python web framework), [Gunicorn](https://gunicorn.org/) (Python WSGI HTTP server), and [Nginx](https://www.nginx.com/) (Reverse proxy server).
+Like most apps, Zaphod requires system dependencies and specific environment configurations to run in production.
+For example, Zaphod requires dependencies like Flask and Nginx while also requiring the configuration of services and file permissions.

-While performing the initial install and config process to deploy my Zaphod web app to a fresh Linux install, it became obvious that the finicky manual steps are simply untenable in a mock DRP scenario.
-Not only is the admin time a burden, but the RTO (recovery time objective) is simply too high.
-The need for IT automation tools like Ansible became obvious.
+While performing the initial install and config process to deploy my Zaphod website to a fresh OS image, it became clear that the finicky manual steps of the procedure are untenable in a mock DRP scenario.
+Not only is the admin time a burden, but redeploying from scratch wouldn't satisfy my self-defined RTO (recovery time objective).
+IT automation tools like Ansible are designed to help address these concerns.

 ## Ansible to the Rescue
 Informed by a background in IT compliance, I deeply appreciate the importance of configuration management and validation processes.
 Throughout my experience in cybersecurity administration, I have observed a general need for compliance and efficiency improvements.

 Ansible, Red Hat's open source IT automation tool, promises to provide help with these troublesome functions of IT.
-Consequently, I chose to learn about Ansible and how use it to build this deployment automation tool.
+Consequently, I chose to learn about Ansible and how to use it to build this deployment automation tool.

 ## Solution
-To consistently and repeatably create an appropriate production environment and deploy my Zaphod web app, I chose to use Ansible to help build out some of my DevOps stack.
-As a result, I can execute this ansible-playbook against a fresh install of Linux in a cloud VM to reliably deploy the Zaphod web app from a package file.
+To consistently and repeatably create an appropriate production environment and deploy my Zaphod website, I chose to use Ansible to build a majority of my DevOps stack.
+As a result, I can execute this ansible-playbook against a fresh install of Linux in a cloud VM to reliably deploy the Zaphod website from a package file.

-So far, Ansible has helped me with the deployment and administration of my Zaphod web app by helping to:
+So far, Ansible has helped me with the deployment and administration of my Zaphod website by helping to:
 - increase productivity by handling rote deployment and management tasks
 - minimize misconfiguration risks by reducing the need for manual configuration tasks and, consequently, the opportunity for human error.
-- provide a level of auditability otherwise impractical through manual server administration methods
+- provide a level of auditability otherwise impractical via manual server administration methods

 # Control / Remote Node Requirements: